Breakster/recepten/Recepten/sort_of_waldorf.markdown

+---
+title: Sort of Waldorf
+---
 I recently received in the post my annual delivery of cobnuts from Allen's Farm in Kent.
 In late autumn, they have a wonderful, golden-maroon husk, and are easy and delicious to crack and eat as a snack.
 Stored in a sealed container, they should keep for a couple of months.
 Cobnuts have a fresher flavour than any other nut I know of, and go very well with autumnal fruit and light cheeses.
-Here, I roast them very slowly to make them totally crunchy and enhance their flavour.
-Normal hazelnuts make a perfectly fine substitute.
+Here, I roast them very slowly to make them totally crunchy and enhance their flavourtitle: Normal hazelnuts make a perfectly fine substitute.
 Serves six to eight.

 * 100g cobnuts, shelled weight
 * ½ red cabbage (about 300g), finely shredded